Smoking ban: Public support

 According to a 2018 Gallup poll, 25% of U.S. adults believe that smoking should be completely banned in the country, marking the highest level of support recorded by Gallup so far.
 Previously, the percentage of adults supporting this measure had fluctuated between 11% and 24% over nearly thirty years of Gallup's tracking.

 Another poll conducted by Kantor, of over 28,000 Europeans in 2020, found that seven in ten people support banning the use of e-cigarettes or heated tobacco products in areas where smoking is prohibited, reflecting an increase of seven percentage points since 2017.
 Relative majorities also favor the other two control policies surveyed: banning flavors in e-cigarettes, with 47% support (up by 7 points since 2017), and introducing plain packaging for cigarettes, also supported by 47% (up by 1 point).

 A February 2021 study (based on fieldwork done from August to September 2020) reported that in all countries except Croatia, less than half of the respondents reported seeing people smoking inside the last time they visited a drinking establishment, such as a bar.
 Croatia stands out with 73% of respondents indicating this.
 In other countries, the proportions range from 47% in Cyprus, 45% in Slovakia, and 31% in Denmark, to only 3% in Sweden, 5% in Hungary, and 7% in Austria.
 These results indicate that despite the presence of indoor smoking bans across the EU, indoor tobacco smoke in drinking establishments remains an issue in several countries.

+Generational smoking bans

+A generational smoking ban is a ban on selling cigarettes to people born after a certain year.
+The Maldives was the first country to do so, followed by the UK.
+And other places, such as Turkey, Canada and parts of the United States, are considering such a smoke-free generation (SFG) policy.
+The EU cannot do so as a bloc because health policy is decided by individual countries, such as Ireland.